Hydration number: X-ray crystallography

-Using Ion movement methods
+Using ion movement methods

 Ion movement methods involve assessing the resistance to motion hence estimating an effective volume for a solvated ion and from that volume the solvation number.
 The motion may be from diffusion, mechanically engineered by changes to viscosity or caused by electrical means.
 Many of these methods give the sum of anion and cation contributions but some can work out values for independent ions.
 For monoatomic ions, decreasing ionic radius shows decreasing conductivity suggesting that the effective radius of the hydrated ion increases as ionic radius decreases (larger ions are less mobile so their ability to move charge is decreased).
 Once the mobility of the ions is determined it is possible to estimate diffusion coefficients and from those hydrodynamic radii.
 The hydrodynamic radii may be used to calculate the number of solvent molecules.

 Other hydrates

 Even nonpolar entities hydrate and thus can in principle be assigned hydration numbers.
-For example even methane (CH_{4}) forms a hydrate called methane clathrate, which are stable under pressure.
+For example even methane (CH4) forms a hydrate called methane clathrate, which are stable under pressure.